geekpnx/django_project_structure/README.md

 ## **STEP 6**

-- Create your project database, by running the python script 'createDB.py'.
+- Create your project database, by running the python script inside 'createDB.py' file.

 	- With the command:

 		`python3 -m createDB`

-**Note:** *this will prompt you to give the name of your database (as you wish).*
+**Note:** *this will prompt you to give the name of your database (you can name it as you wish).*

 ## **STEP 7**

-- Last but not least generate **`SECRET KEY`**, which later you will need to add to `'.env'` file.
+- Last but not least generate a **`SECRET KEY`**, which later you will add to `'.env'` file.

-	- To generate the Secret Key, with the command:
+	- To generate the Secret Key,
+		-  With the command:

 			`python3 -m generateSKEY`

-	- Once you have the generated key (copy it), you open the .env with the command
+	- Once you have the generated key (copy it), you open the .env
+	 	- with the command

 			`nano .env`

-Then you (paste) it, on the section on top SECRET_KEY, also don't forget to add your project database on DB_NAME.
+	- Then, you paste´it, on the section on top **SECRET_KEY**, also don't forget to add your project database on **DB_NAME**.

 ## **STEP 8**

 - When you done, do a django migrate
 	- With running the command:

 		`make dev-m`

 - You can now, go a head run django server to check if it's working correcly before you create different apps.